qienhuang/F-I-T/docs/core/renormalization_lens.md

 4) **Monotone information loss:** coarse states do not increase micro distinguishability
 5) **Pre-registered:** the set of $b$ values is locked before evaluation

-### 5.2 What counts as “universal” in this lens
+### 5.2 What counts as â€œuniversalâ€ in this lens

 Within FIT v2.x, use an operational definition:

-> A quantity is “universal” (in the lens sense) if it remains stable across an admissible estimator family **and** an admissible coarse-graining family.
+> A quantity is â€œuniversalâ€ (in the lens sense) if it remains stable across an admissible estimator family **and** an admissible coarse-graining family.

 This is an audit statement, not a metaphysical one.